ata2151/mips_processor/README.md

 A broad overview of the project can be seen below.
 For a detail, description please check out the full report (in french) here.

-Implemented reduced instruction set computer with pipe-lining using VHDL.
+I implemented reduced instruction set computer with pipe-lining using VHDL.
-•	Added hazard correction capabilities that can flush out parts of the processor and create a gap in the pipeline
-•	Created a timing diagram  for every module to ensure correct functionality using ModelSim software and tested it on an FPGA
+There is an added hazard correction capabilities that can flush out parts of the processor and create a gap in the pipeline I have created a timing diagram  for every module to ensure correct functionality using ModelSim software and tested it on an FPGA